Google Ads vs. Facebook Ads: Which is Better?

 How To Use Google Ads and Facebook Ads Together

-There are many ways that Google Ads and Facebook Ads can work hand-in-hand to drive awareness, engagement, and conversion.
-After all, it normally takes multiple touchpoints between when a customer is first introduced to your client’s brand and when they purchase.
+There are many ways that Google Ads and Facebook Ads work hand-in-hand to drive awareness, engagement, and conversion.
+After all, it usually takes multiple touchpoints between when a customer is first introduced to your client’s brand and when they purchase.

 For example, people who see your client’s Facebook Ads may have some interest in the offer being presented, but they want to know more about your client’s business and what products they sell or services they offer.

-This is a great opportunity to use their brand name as a keyword in their search campaigns and then match the messaging to their current Facebook Ads.
-This strategy leads their cold audience on Facebook to find exactly what they were looking for on Google.
+This is an excellent opportunity to use their brand name as a keyword in their search campaigns and then match the messaging to their current Facebook Ads.
+This strategy leads their cold Facebook audience to find exactly what they were looking for on Google.
 It not only strengthens the overall marketing message but also shows reliability.

 combine your facebook ads data with other marketing channels